-There are different penalties for filing taxes past the deadline or more than 60 days after the deadline.
-One of the penalties is the failure-to-file penalty.
-According to the IRS, this penalty is assessed when the taxpayer fails to file or fails to request an extension by the due date for unpaid taxes.
+Filing taxes past the deadline or more than 60 days after the deadline, will incur different penalties.
+Failure-to-file penalty is one such penalty.
+Failure to file or failure to request an extension by the due date results in that penalty.

-For taxpayers who may have difficulty paying any taxes, penalties, or interests, there are options that can help.
-Taxpayers are given 21 days to pay any penalties and interests that may have been incurred.
-For those who have a good history of filing and paying on time or have not been assessed any penalties for the past three years, first-time penalty abatement can be offered to those who qualify.
-Payment plans and agreements can be negotiated to help pay what is owed overtime.
-Offers in compromise can help settle tax bills for less than what is owed.
-In more rare occurrences, another extension past the October deadline can be granted but this is typically reserved for military taxpayers who are serving overseas.
+There are options for taxpayers who may have difficulty paying taxes, penalties, or interest.
+If penalties and interests are incurred, taxpayers are given 21 days to pay.
+If qualified, a first-time penalty abatement can be offered to those who have a good history of filing and paying on time or have not accrued any penalties for the past three years.
+To help pay overtime, payment plans and agreements can be negotiated.
+Tax bills can be settled for less than what is owed with an offer in compromise.
+An extension past the October deadline can be granted in very rare cases and is normally reserved for military serving overseas.

-If you are facing severe penalties from the IRS for missing your tax extension deadline or want to explore how an offer in compromise may be able to help your case, peace of mind is just a click or call away.®
+If you happen to miss your tax extension deadline and are facing severe penalties from the IRS, you want to explore the option of Offer in Compromise, we at J David Tax Law may be able to help you.
+Know that peace of mind is just a click or call away.

 We provide tax solutions for our clients who have IRS and state tax debts, unfiled returns, audits, etc. We advise you on future compliance that enables your individual or business tax problems to be behind you for good.